 Balbriggan beach is situated close to the Main Street, behind an eleven arch limestone and brick railway viaduct.
 There is a working fishing harbour beside the beach where trawlers enter and leave on high tides.

-East of the main street in Balbriggan, in close proximity to the M1 Motorway.
+Balbriggan Beach is located east of Balbriggan Main Street, in close proximity to the M1 Motorway.